facadejs/Facade.js/README.md

 - image/png
 - image/jpeg

-Quality is an float between 0 and 1.
+Quality is an integer between 1 and 100.

 #### Facade.start();